 The building is the first on the left as you turn into Audley End village from Audley End Road (signposted to St Mark's College).
+There are white gate posts on either side of the road marked 'Private Road'.
 Formerly a Post Office, there is a post box and an old red telephone box just outside the counselling room.
-There are lots of places to park on the grass verge (sometimes there are cones in place - please disregard)
+There are lots of places to park on the grass verge.

 To help you decide whether to go ahead with counselling I would be very happy to have a chat on the phone /Skype or answer any questions you may have via email or Facebook messaging.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and am committed to the principles of the Ethical Framework for Good Practice.
 It is a requirement of BACP membership that I undertake continuing professional development (CPD) to ensure that my practice is reflective and my skills are kept up to date.

 - Currently studying for an Advanced Certificate in Counselling Studies (course accredited by: Adlerian Society & Institute for Individual Psychology (ASIIP).
 ASIIP is an organisational member of BACP.
 Workshops attended in the last 12 months: Family Counselling; Safe Trauma therapy; Personal Development; Working with Shame; Sculpting Lifestyle; Working creatively in ERs; Exploring Lifestyle, goals and movement in practice.

 - Diploma in Therapeutic Counselling.
 Study units: Humanistic approaches, Cognitive Behavioural Therapy (CBT) and Helping Children and Young People

 Alongside my private practice, I am a Counsellor with community organisation We Are Thrive based in Saffron Walden wearethriving.org.uk

 - Anger management